scroll down the page for all the details

 March 18th - 20th £310

-Medieval techniques on double supports are the strongest and most durable sewing ever known.
-Workshop participants will create a very strong sewing structure with an extremely pleasant appearance: the knot-tack sewing on split-strap supports.
-Pearls of thread settled in the middle of the strap will stand proudly on the spine.
-This old technique is going to be translated into a modern variant made without a sewing frame.
-Italian back-beaded primary endbands will reinforce the head and tail of the book block and secondary crowned sewing enhances their appeal.
-The two techniques will enrich the pure beauty of the eventual contemporary binding.
+Workshop participants will learn knot-tack sewing on split-strap supports - a medieval technique that counts as one of the strongest and most durable ever known.
+This will be translated into a modern variant made without a sewing frame.
+Italian back-beaded primary endbands will reinforce the head and tail of the book block and a secondary crowned sewing enhances their appeal.

-Lori Sauer will take over from Claudia and show students how to bind their sewn books in a pared down adaptation of an old structure the she has brought up to date - all will be revealed in the class.
+On the third day Lori Sauer will take over from Claudia and show students how to bind their sewn books in a specially developed contemporary structure that shows off the exposed sewing - all will be revealed in the class.